If you believe the candidates themselves, Democrats in the will have a choice between a centrist, a progressive and a working man on March 20.

 Most pointedly, Foster has called on Biggert to divest herself of her husband’s stock in TransCanada, the company vying to build the Keystone XL oil pipeline, which Biggert supports.
 Foster says Biggert’s financial investment in the company raises questions about her motivations when it comes to pushing for the pipeline, but Biggert’s office has said her support of the project is based on creating jobs and lowering energy costs.
 (For more on this story, read this Huffington Post report.)

-The Foster-Biggert battle seems premature to Thomas, who, at a recent debate in Aurora, called out Foster for ignoring his two primary election opponents.
+The Foster-Biggert battle seems premature to Thomas, who, at a in Aurora, called out Foster for ignoring his two primary election opponents.
 But Foster said he is simply establishing that he is the right person to take on Biggert in the fall, should she win over Cunningham.

 He’ll have to get past his two opponents first, and they’re not planning on making it easy.
 Patch asked each of them what differentiates them from their opponents, and makes them the better choice for Democrats.
 Here’s what they said.